Claudia Hornberg

 Christiane Muth

-The research group General and Family Medicine focuses on people with chronic multiple illnesses and frequent multi-medication.
-These people often have intensive care needs and are particularly at risk from acute illnesses.
-The research group conducts research to improve their care and integrates relevant content into general medical education and training.
+The General and Family Medicine working group focuses on people with chronic multiple illnesses and frequent multi-medication.
+These people often require intensive care and are particularly vulnerable to acute illnesses.
+The working group conducts research to improve their care and integrates relevant content into general medical education and training.

 Sven Thoms